Incapacity and Disability: the Exculpatory Doctrines of Insanity and Automatism

 (66) Reconstructing the Criminal 84.

-(67) M J Wiener ‘Judges and Jurors: Courtroom Tensions in Murder Trials and the Law of Criminal Responsibility in Nineteenth Century England’ (1999) 17 Law and History Review 467, 504
+(67) In Wiener's words, ‘if ordinary men were now expected to master their passions, then the only successful path to avoid a guilty plea was likely that of showing the prisoner to be not ordinary’: see M J Wiener ‘Judges and Jurors: Courtroom Tensions in Murder Trials and the Law of Criminal Responsibility in Nineteenth Century England’ (1999) 17 Law and History Review 467, 504.

 (68) Wiener Men of Blood 287.
 The idea of a distinctive and confined class of defendants who lay outside the bounds of humanity could be ‘readily reconciled’ with Victorian expectations of personal self‐discipline (Men of Blood 287).